markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concrete Practice
 So how do we do this?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 Which feels about right to me.
 If you think your project is about 6 months long.
 I'll give you a month to do some set up.
 But if after a month you and your team don't have *something* that works, you've waited to long.
 Buy the end of a sixth of the time, you need tiny piece of software that starts to do the thing that you're supposed to be doing in this project that you can demonstrate.

-And once you've got this tiny little thing, you should be looking to improve it's status in some way.
+And once you've got this tiny little thing, you should be looking to improve its status in some way.
 And there are lots of ways to do this.
 Sure, add functionality.
-But if this is just a prototype that's running on a laptop, that's not the first way to do.
+But if this is just a prototype that's running on a laptop, that's not the first way to go.
 Just as in the example that I gave.
 If you've got an example that works on a laptop, then one good move would be to show it to users.
-Another would be to move what's on the laptop to test servers.
-Another would be to move it to the live server where it will eventually be used.
+Another would be to move what's on the laptop to test servers and beyond that, to the live servers where it will eventually be used.

-### Criticism
+What's so important with working software, is not so much what you've got, but that you've got something and it's moving in all the right directions.
+Sure it needs to be increasing in terms of what it can do.
+But it also needs to be moving from developer environments, to test environments and onto live environments.
+And it needs to be moving from being tested by the team to being tested by "friendly" users to being tested by complete strangers.
+If it's a business application, it needs to move from using dummy data, to using data that looks like live data, to using real data.

+I know nothing about rock climbing.
+But this is a little bit like if you're climbing a huge rock face.
+You climb a bit, then you put in one of those things that holds the rope to the rock.
+Then you pull on it, to make sure it's firm and would hold you if you fell, then you can climb a bit more.

+Yes, delivering software is a bit like that.
+It's a bit like climbing a rock face.
+The weird thing is how many people thing that you can get to the top without a rope - but also, without the climb!

+Gradually developing working software in all of those dimensions is the powerful careful, effective way to deliver something which seems impossible.
+And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point in that process, we hope sooner rather than later, you will start to get "pull".
+You will start to get demand for the software and demand for functionality from the software from the people who are likely to use it, rather than "push" from the people who got the funding for the project.

+Gradually developing software in these directions will also result in people jumping out from behind trees and helpfully providing you with extra rules and regulations that you need to follow before your software can finally escape and live free in the real world.
+It's (one of) the most powerful secrets to delivering things that seem impossible.
+And everybody, or nearly everybody, will try to stop you doing it.

+What?
+Yes, that's right.
+Incrementally delivering working software is the thing that you absolutely need to do to succeed and nearly everybody will try to stop you doing it.

+How?
+Why?

+OK, let's deal with the how and the why, but separately.

+How?
+Developers will tell you that there's no point breaking big bits of functionality into smaller bits that could be demonstrated, released and tested.
+They'll say that it "only makes sense" to release some bit of functionality in one big chunk.

+How?
+Somebody will tell you that there's no point bothering users with small bits functionality which don't show the whole journey, that it's a waste of time and money.

+How?
+Somebody possibly even some users will tell you that there's no point looking at the new system until it has their real data in it, or until when they press the "launch missile" button something actually happens.

+How?
+Somebody will tell you that test servers are expensive.

+How?
+Somebody will tell you that the live environment is only in the budget from the week before the project is about to finish?

+How?
+Nearly everybody (I've been privileged to work with some exceptions) who is responsible for product management will duck their responsibility for prioritising what the software should do.
+They will utter the magic tragic words "we need it all, so I don't think it's important what order it gets done in."